Paving the Way

 How do you walk the line between being unique and having commercial appeal?

-The priorities in our business are to uphold the values of te ao Māori.
-Therefore, in doing so we know our responsibilities to our culture, to sustainable practices, and relationships.
-We also know that building opportunities should be in the pursuit of growth for ourselves and for others so we can all thrive within our industry.
-This ensures that we all value our unique offerings to the world and that we all thrive together.
+The priorities of our business are to uphold the values of ao Māori and to contribute to a thriving future for Māori and Indigenous Fashion.
+We understand our responsibilities to culture, to sustainable practice, and to healthy relationships.
+We also know that building opportunities should be in the pursuit of growth for more than ourselves, so we can all thrive within the industry.

-Discover Kiri Nathan at kirinathan.com
+Discover Kiri Nathan at kirinathan.com.